VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

    link to a screen that enables the Registrant to assign Attendees to seats.

+See the section Task-based UI in chapter 5, [Preparing for the V1 Release][j_chapter5] for more information about the screens and flow in the UI.

 In the V2 release, the system must process the following commands and events between the Register screen and the Registrant screen: